GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 2. Complete essential API and fix bug of operations that return inconsistent results

 As mentioned before, the petstore API is imperfect and some operations return inconsistent results, which may lead to limitations, such as we cannot request it to add or change functionality.
-Moreover, there may also be problems with a large number of people accessing it which results in misplaced data.
+Moreover, there may also be problems with many people accessing it which results in misplaced data.

 We've thought about all these issues in advance and won't really ignore them because they will affect the overall functionality and we can't hide from them.